 If you previously had no trouble getting pregnant, all of this could feel incredibly frightening, strange, and difficult.
 However, determining the reason for infertility is the first step in treating it.
 Consequently, your doctor might suggest some testing.
 These exams could include the following:

 - Hormone levels can be examined using blood tests.

 - X-rays are taken during a pelvic exam to see your fallopian tubes

 - Additional examinations to see your uterus and cervix include a transvaginal ultrasound.

 Your doctor might advise looking into tests for male infertility if the results of your tests come back clear of any warning signs.
 (Sorry, women; it’s just reality that we’re scrutinized first.)

 Why choose Zivia IVF for expert guidance

 Zivia IVF is a highly reputable IVF center located in Jaipur and Pune.
-They have a team of some of the best IVF specialists in India and are known for their personalized and holistic approach to patient care.
+They have a team of some of the best IVF in Pune and are known for their personalized and holistic approach to patient care.
 With a reputation as one of India’s top IVF centers, Zivia IVF is committed to weaving miracles every day and bringing the gift of life to couples.
 Book your appointment today!